snowynguyen/mathMinute/README.txt

 Facebook profile: fb.com/nhatnam2k3.
 Offical website: www.dkteam.tk.
 Offical fanpage: fb.com/DeathKingTeam.
-We guarantee that our products is safe, virusless and harmless.
+We guarantee that our products are harmless.
 We don't provide responsibility for products that weren't posted on our offical Facebook profile/fanpage, website or Github page.
 --------------------------------
 Changes in version 1.1: